nimiq/tutorial/src/content/tutorial/6-gasless-transfers/6-optimized-fees/content.md

 - Convert that POL cost into USDT using conservative pricing assumptions.
 - Compare multiple relays and pick the most cost-effective option.

-The math mirrors the `calculateGaslessFee` helper inside `@cashlink/currency/src/gasless/fees.ts`.
-Cross-reference it with the [OpenGSN fee model documentation](https://docs.opengsn.org/relay/relay-lifecycle.html#fees) and the [Nimiq wallet engineering notes](https://developers.nimiq.com/) if you want to see the production lineage.
+The maths mirrors the fee calculation used in the Nimiq wallet.
+Cross-reference it with the [OpenGSN fee model documentation](https://docs.opengsn.org/relay/relay-lifecycle.html#fees) and the [Nimiq Developer Center](https://developers.nimiq.com/) if you want to see the production lineage.

 ---